Alfresco/alfresco-ng2-components/docs/process-services-cloud/edit-process-filter-cloud.component.md

 ### Editing APS2 process filter

-Use the application name and process filter id property to edit process filter properties:
+Use the `appName` and `id` properties to choose which process filter to edit:

 ```html
 <adf-cloud-edit-process-filter